 Three different request routing strategies:

-- allow clients to contact any node (e.g. via a round-robin load balancer).
+- Allow clients to contact any node (e.g. via a round-robin load balancer).
 If that node coincidentally owns the partition to which the request applies, it can handle the request directly, otherwise it forwards the request to the appropriate node, receives the reply and passes the reply to the client

 - Send all requests from clients to a routing tier first, which determines the node that should handle each request and forwards it accordingly.
 This routing tier does not itself handle any requests; it only acts as a partition-aware load balancer.